atharva-p/guides/dataStructuesAlgorithms.md

 Objects in heap in java are stored non contiguously.

 The `new` keyword creates new objects.
-Int Arrays initialized using new have the default value of 0.
+Int Arrays initialized using new keyword have the default value of 0.
 String arrays are initialized to null.